CooRecorder basics

 A select button to select a certain point.

 Click on the Select button, then click on the proper point.
 When a point is selected the editing buttons will be enabled.
 They are otherwise dimmed.
-They are shown enabled above, because a point not shown on the picture was selected.
+They are shown enabled above, because a point is selected in the image.

-You may use the S key on your keyboard to make the Select button click!
+You may use the S key on your keyboard instead of clicking on the Select button!

 A replace button.

 First select a point.
-Then click on the replace button.
+Then click on the replace button (or press the R key) to enter the replace mode.
 Finally click at the new registration point in your image.
 This will move the selected point.
-The R key makes the Replace button click!

 There is a delete button - the black cross.